MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

     sudo subscription-manager register --auto-attach --username=XXX --password=XXX
     ```

 1. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
-To do this modification, open `/etc/default/grub` in a text editor, and modify the `GRUB_CMDLINE_LINUX` parameter.
+To make this modification, open `/etc/default/grub` in a text editor, and modify the `GRUB_CMDLINE_LINUX` parameter.
 For example:

     ```sh
     GRUB_CMDLINE_LINUX="rootdelay=300 console=ttyS0 earlyprintk=ttyS0 net.ifnames=0"